kelnishi/WACS/README.md

 }
 ```

-This allows seamless communication between your host environment and WebAssembly, without boilerplate code.
+## Customization

+If you'd like to customize the wasm runtime environment, I recommend downloading getting the full source for examples.

+The `Wacs.WASIp1` implementation is a good starting point for how to set up your own library of bindings.
+It also contains examples of more advanced usage like binding multiple return values and full operand stack access.

+The `Spec.Test` project runs the wasm spec test suite.
+This also contains examples for binding other runtime environment
+objects like Tables, Memories, and Variables.

+Custom Instruction implementations can be patched in by replacing or inheriting from `SpecFactory`.

 ## Roadmap

 My current TODO list:

 - **ExecAsync:** Thread scheduling and advanced gas metering.
 - **Wasm Garbage Collection**: Support  wasm-gc and heaptypes.
 - **Text Format Parsing**: Add support for WebAssembly text format.
 - **WASI p1 Test Suite**: Validate WASIp1 with the test suite for improved standard compliance.